babonet13/HostYourNode/HowTo/QuickStartGuide_deployer.md

 Step 4 : Deploy Containers (More explanations <A href="https://github.com/babonet13/HostYourNode/tree/master/HowTo/5_DeployContainers">here</A>)
 -
 >>> Each Node Type (Bitcoin, Lightning & Payment) is proposed here to be implemented by a default daemon ...
-... if you want to change of daemon of a given Node Type, you must see the section <A href="https://github.com/babonet13/HostYourNode/tree/master/HowTo/7_ManageStack">Manage Stack</A>
+... if you want to change the daemon of a given Node Type, you must see the section <A href="https://github.com/babonet13/HostYourNode/tree/master/HowTo/7_ManageStack">Manage Stack</A>

 __Deploy a Bitcoin Node (based on bitcoind daemon)__.
 Pull the ```bitcoind_pkg-ubuntu_amd64``` image (last version) from the ```hostyournode``` Docker Hub repository :